The Boyz (South Korean band): 2022–2024: Be Aware, Be Awake, Phantasy, and move to One Hundred

 On May 27, 2022, The Boyz released their second Japanese extended play She's the Boss, the first release under their new label, Universal Music IST.
 On June 17, 2022, The Boyz released their second promotional single "Sweet" through Universe.
 On August 16, The Boyz released their seventh extended play Be Aware.
 On August 30, it was announced that Sunwoo would be suspending activities due to health issues.

 On February 20, 2023, The Boyz released their eighth EP Be Awake.
 The EP consists of six-tracks with the lead single "Roar", which was described as a R&B Pop dance song.
 On July 25, the group announced the release of their second Korean studio album, Phantasy, which was divided into three parts, with the first part, Christmas in August, being released on August 7.
 On October 25, the group announced the second part of Phantasy, Sixth Sense, which was released on November 20.
 The third and final part of Phantasy, Love Letter was released on March 18, 2024.
 The lead single of this part was "Nectar", described as 'emotional-but-hopeful'.

 According to label One Hundred on November 15, 2024, all members of The Boyz will sign with them after their contract with IST ends on December 5.

-2025–present: Sangyeon's military enlistment, and Ju Haknyeon's departure
+2025–present: Sangyeon's military enlistment and Ju Haknyeon's and New's departures

-On January 23, One Hundred announced that Sangyeon will be enlisting in the military band on March 17.
+On January 23, 2025, One Hundred announced that Sangyeon will be enlisting in the military band on March 17.
 On February 24, it was announced that they would come back with their third studio album Unexpected, released on March 17.

-On June 18, One Hundred announced Ju Haknyeon's departure from the group, citing a personal issue.
+On June 18, 2025, One Hundred announced Ju Haknyeon's departure from the group, citing a personal issue.
 His departure came two days after the label had announced he would be going on a hiatus for personal reasons.

+On August 6, 2026, it was announced that The Boyz will continue as a nine-member group under a new label, without New.

+On August 27, 2026, it was reported that New had agreed to terminate his exclusive contract with One Hundred Label.
+The two parties agreed to end the contract on the condition that New return the signing payment.
+Unlike the other nine members of The Boyz, who had previously notified the agency of their intention to terminate their contracts and initiated legal proceedings, New did not participate in the proceedings.
+Following the termination, New is preparing for future activities independently, while his future agency and specific plans have yet to be announced.